leanprover/fp-lean/functional-programming-lean/src/tactics-induction-proofs.md

 While recursive functions indeed have the structure of induction, they should probably be viewed as an _encoding_ of a proof.
 Furthermore, Lean's tactic system provides a number of opportunities to automate the construction of a proof that are not available when writing the recursive function explicitly.
 Lean provides an induction _tactic_ that can carry out an entire proof by induction in a single tactic block.
-Behind the scenes, Lean constructs the recursive function that corresponds to the proof by induction.
+Behind the scenes, Lean constructs the recursive function that corresponds the use of induction.

 To prove `plusR_zero_left` with the induction tactic, begin by writing its signature (using `theorem`, because this really is a proof).
 Then, use `by induction k` as the body of the definition: